The keynotes, built around our “Write His Answer” theme,

 Charles has supported the Department of Defense for over 40 years.
 His US Military and industry career included threat analysis to make weapon-systems acquisition decisions.
 He has supported our nation’s important military programs, currently assigned to the F-35 Joint Strike Fighter production effort.
 His work gained recognition throughout the military departments and weapons development corporations.
 He has a personal passion for American History and our nation’s unique Christian heritage.
 He taught the American Civil War at Colorado Christian University, and he has written an American Civil War series entitled, “Destination Hope.”
 Charles writes numerous articles for the Christian Post and the Centennial Institute addressing socially and politically sensitive topics.
 In 2016, he spoke at the Greater Philadelphia Christian Writer’s Conference, and he has attended the Colorado Christian Writer’s Conference for over a dozen years and frequently serves on faculty.
 His current book, The President’s Piano, is coming soon from Ampelos Press.

-Have we been on a rollercoaster ride since November 2016?
-And now 2020 is shaping up to be another pivotal year for the United States of America.
+Have we been on a rollercoaster ride?
+And now 2021 is shaping up to be another pivotal year for the United States of America.
 Will it swing wildly back to a Progressive/Socialist society like many European morally and fiscally bankrupt states, or will it continue its course to become a stronger Constitutional Republic?
 Many Christians desire to know what the Bible teaches regarding today’s sensitive social and political issues.
 Christian writers can address controversial subjects in our posts, articles texts, and stories.
 Should we?

 Friday, 8:30 am